cryan319/Tourism-Commodities/README.md

 ## Tourism in the Caribbean

 The Caribbean Basin became a nexus for U.S. tourism in Latin America in the early decades of the twentieth century.
 Hand in hand with a rise of U.S. foreign intervention across the region, U.S. tourism found a foothold in many of the same places where U.S. state and economic influence was most prominent.
-Tourism sectors in places like Cuba, Puerto Rico, and Mexico catered to U.S. appetites and cultural expectations.
+Tourism sectors in places like <span data-click-image-zoomto="5336,1659,1500,1137">Cuba</span>, <span data-click-image-zoomto="9151,2629,750,569">Puerto Rico</span>, and <span data-click-image-zoomto="6,532,6000,4547">Mexico</span> catered to U.S. appetites and cultural expectations.
 <param ve-image fit="contain"
        label="Caribbean Basin"
        license="public domain"